 “Exactly right”, I said.

-“It’s a form of Dyslexia”, Peter surprised me, “Luckily for you, I’ve used colored lenses to help many people who thought they had Dyslexia.
-They put on their new glasses and all of a sudden they can read almost like normal people”.
+“It’s a form of Dyslexia”, Peter surprised me, “Luckily for you, I’ve used tinted lenses to help many people who thought they had Dyslexia.
+They put on their new “dyslexia glasses” and all of a sudden they can read almost like normal people”.

 Did you get this?!
-Colored lenses can help with Dyslexia!
+Tinted lenses can help with Dyslexia!

 “I have to tell the world about this”, I thought, and here we are.